 Worried about your online reputation?
-We’re here to tell you that it’s not the end of the world if you had a verbal fight with a customer, unintentionally billed the wrong account, or even did something in your personal life that got out and affected your company’s reputation.
+We’re here to tell you that it’s not the end of the world.
+If you had a verbal fight with a customer, or unintentionally billed the wrong account, that affected your company’s reputation.

 The first step in repairing your internet reputation is to avoid panicking or emotionally reacting to the circumstance.
-Unfortunately, maintaining your composure can be difficult, particularly if you wake up one morning to a potentially damaging review on your social media page.
-However, it’s critical that you don’t respond right away and instead take the time to sit down and consider how you might address the problem without exacerbating the problem.
+Unfortunately, maintaining your composure can be difficult, particularly if you wake up one morning to a damaging review.

 Confront The Situation Head On